jruby/blog.jruby.org/_posts/2012-03-30-two-apps-one-trinidad.md

 <script src="https://gist.github.com/2254164.js?file=config.ru"></script>

-First, we're loading the `active_record` Gem, which will use to interface with our database.
+First, we've loaded the `active_record` Gem, which we'll use to interface with our database.
 Next, we've added two statements to our `get` service.
 The first statement establishes a connection from the pool by referencing the JNDI resource we definined earlier.
 The second line executes a simple query against PostgreSQL's internal tables.
 Finally, we're returning the result of the query as the service response.

 Next, modify `thing2/config.ru` so it looks similar to the code above, but with "Thing two" in the response.